dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 -Dorg.geotools.shapefile.datetime=true

 .. note:: Support for timestamp is not part of the DBF standard (used in shapefile for attributes).
 The DBF standard only supports Date, and only few applications understand it.
-As long as shapefiles are only used for GeoServer input that is not a problem, but the above setting will cause issues if you have WFS enabled and users also download shapefiles as GetFeature output: if the feature type extracted has timestamps, then the generated shapefile will have as well, making it difficult to use the generated shapefile in desktop applications.
-As a rule of thumb, if you also need WFS support it is advisable to use an external store (PostGIS, Oracle) instead of shapefile.
+As long as shapefiles are only used for GeoServer input that is not a problem, but the above setting will cause issues if you have WFS enabled and users also download shapefiles as GetFeature output: if the feature type extracted has timestamps, then the generated shapefile will have them as well, making it difficult to use the generated shapefile in desktop applications.
+As a rule of thumb, if you also need WFS support it is advisable to use an external store (PostGIS, Oracle) instead of a shapefile.
 Of course, if all that's needed is a date, using shapefile as an index without the above property is fine as well.

 In order to load a new CoverageStore from the GeoServer GUI two steps are needed:

 1. Create a new directory in which you store all the raster files (the mosaic granules) and three configuration files.
 This directory represents the **MOSAIC_DIR**.
-2. Install and setup a DBMS instance, this DB is that one where the mosaic indexes will be stored.
+2. Install and setup a DBMS instance.
+This DB is where the mosaic indexes will be stored.